airbadari/Mandelbrot_Set_Creator/README.md

 I took a class a few years ago at GHP where we wrote some basic stuff to visualize the Mandelbrot set.

-I was bored during my internship and I realized that I couldn't remember how it was constructed, so these are just some notes for myself in case I forget it again or anyone else who's curious.
+I was boring this summer and was trying to remember how it was constructed, so these are just some notes for myself in case I forget it again or anyone else who's curious.

 ## definition
 Back when I took the class, I thought fractals were just self-similar shapes.
 You zoom in enough and eventually see the same thing.
 Apparently, that's not the case, and according to [3Blue1Brown](https://www.youtube.com/watch?v=gB9n2gHsHN4), we can define fractals more rigorously.